axe312ger/sqip/README.md

 SQIP will generate SVG based previews of images.
 They can be used as a lazy-loading image preview, a video thumbnail or an artistic element for your project.

 SQIP is available as node API and CLI.
-It offeres several plugins to allow creative image transformation options.
+It offers several plugins to allow creative image transformation options.

 ## Table of contents